TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GeneralGuidelines/Index.rst

 published in the TYPO3 Extension Repository (TER).
 This means, everyone can download and investigate the code base.
-From a security perspective, this usually improves the software, simply because more people review the code, not only a few core developers.
+From a security perspective, this usually improves the software, simply because more people review the code, not only a few Core developers.
 Currently, there are hundreds of developers actively involved in the TYPO3 community and if someone discovers and reports a security issue, he/she will be honored by being credited in the appropriate security